© 1991-2014 Jerry Emanuelson

 These are the top 15 causes of death in the United States during 2010 according to the United States Centers for Disease Control and Prevention.
 (The numbers in parenthesis after the listed cause are the approximate number of deaths in thousands.)

 One approach to life extension is to attack the root causes of these major sources of death and disability.
+It is important to remember that the causes of death and the causes of disability and poor quality of life usually go together.
 Heart disease remains the biggest killer.
 It is also one of the most preventable.
 The gap between heart disease and cancer has been narrowing in the past few decades.

 PREVENTING HEART DISEASE